scottclowe/scottclowe.github.io/_posts/2016-03-12-boxcox-feature-gaussianisation.md

 $$ x'_i = \frac{x_i - \mu_x}{\sigma_x} $$

-If the feature was Gaussian, it will now be normally distributed.
-Otherwise, the feature should have zero mean and a magnitude on the unit-scale.
+The feature will now have zero mean and a magnitude on the unit-scale, and if the feature was Gaussian distributed it will now conform to the standard normal distribution.

-Again, this method is susceptible to outliers, since they increase the measured standard deviation of the distribution.
+This method is also susceptible to outliers, since they will increase the measured standard deviation of the distribution.

 ### Median and quartile range rescaling ([robust scaling])